snowformatics/BluVisionMicro/README.md

 -d -> path to store the results<br>
 -p -> pathogen, currently only mildew available <br>
 -m -> mode (analysis or results)<br>
 -se -> Sensitivity for the CNN to predict hyphae.
-We reccomment using strict values for host interactions (se = 0.0) and releaxed values for nonhost interactions (0.05). <br>
+We recommend using strict values for host interactions (se = 0.0) and relaxed values for nonhost interactions (0.05). <br>